hanwenzhang123/fullstack-note/03-note/README.md

 ## GraphQL

 #### What is GraphQL
-- a query language for reading/mutating data in making API calls
+- a query language allows frontend communicates with backend through API calls
-- querying exactly what you want from many resources in a single entry endpoint (request).
+- querying (reading/mutating data) exactly what you want from many resources in a single entry endpoint (request).
-- you can describe a schema for your data, requet the exact data you need, return shape in JSON
+- you can describe a schema for your data, requet the exact data you need
+- the query have the same shape that you expect to receive back the API as JSON

 #### difference between REST API and GraphQL API
 - REST APIs offer multiple endpoints(URL + HTTP methods)